codeation/lineation/README.md

 Notes:

 - This project implements basic functions for working with Mind Map.
-- The project tested on Debian 11.6 and macOS Big Sur
+- The project tested on Debian 12.5 and macOS 14.5

 ## Driver installation